dtom90/dtom90.github.io/IBM/5-sonny-weather-bot.md

 repo: dtom90/sonny-weather-bot
 ---

 Sonny is a bot that allows users to ask questions about weather conditions in any part of the world.
+It uses [Watson Assistant](https://www.ibm.com/cloud/watson-assistant/){:target="_blank"} to determine user intent.
+Speech interactivity is achieved using [Watson Speech to Text](https://www.ibm.com/cloud/watson-speech-to-text){:target="_blank"} and [Watson Text to Speech](https://www.ibm.com/watson/services/text-to-speech/){:target="_blank"}.

 ![Sonny Screenshot]({{ page.image }})